 Certificate of Completion

 Participants in LEAD 2 are expected to direct and manage their own progress toward their certificate.
 You can monitor your progress by logging in and viewing your training records.
 Use the Certificate of Completion Checklist [pdf] to help keep track of your progress.
-Once you have fulfilled the requirements of the program, contact the Organizational and Professional Development Office, and we will send you a certificate after your attendance has been verified.
+Once you have fulfilled the requirements of the program, a certificate of completion will be sent to you in a few weeks.

 How to Register